caesarmu/g2g/README.md

-# geo2geo4win (g2g4w)
+# Chemical format converter based on Openbabel for Windows (g2g4w)
-* Convert chemical geometries to other formats on Windows.

 ## 1 Why to creat this project
 * [openbabel](https://github.com/openbabel/openbabel) does not support `ibrav>0` for converting **pwscf** format.